kLabUM/BaeOpt/scenarios/Uncertanity/ReadMe.md

 # Uncertanity Quanitfucation using Bayesian Optimization and GP

 ## Things to note:
+        - Stormwater example might not be the best sample.
+Need to think of a better example.
 ### Gaussian Processes:
 #### Hyperparameters
         - They are sensitive to the choice of the hyperparameters.
 Hence, the quality of the GP depends on the optimization approach used for estimating these hyperparameters.